 All directors are required to own at least three times their annual retainer as a Board member of AGF in Class B Non-Voting Shares and/or DSUs.
-This ownership threshold is required to be achieved within 24 months upon appointment.
+For directors joining the Board effective December 1, 2022 or after, this ownership threshold is required to be achieved within 5 years upon appointment.
+For directors that joined the Board prior to December 1, 2022, this ownership threshold is required to be achieved within 24 months upon appointment.
 The policy permits the Board to make exceptions to this policy as a result of significant market events or the unique financial circumstances of a director.
+Stock option values are excluded in determining the director ownership.

-As at November 30, 2021, all directors are in compliance with the Director Share Ownership Policy.
+As at November 30, 2022, all directors are in compliance with the Director Share Ownership Policy.

 In 2001, the Company implemented a Share Purchase Assistance program for the Board to encourage directors to own Class B Non-Voting Shares.
-As part of the Share Purchase Assistance program, the Company will reimburse directors for an amount equal to one-half of the purchase price for the initial number of Class B Non-Voting Shares required to be held by a director under AGF's Director Share Ownership Policy, provided that such purchases are made within 24 months of such director's appointment to the Board.
+As part of the Share Purchase Assistance program, the Company reimbursed directors for an amount equal to one-half of the purchase price for the initial number of Class B Non-Voting Shares required to be held by a director under AGF's Director Share Ownership Policy, provided that such purchases are made within 24 months of such director's appointment to the Board.
+Effective December 1, 2022, the Share Purchase Assistance program has been closed to new directors joining the Board after that date, in alignment with the extension of the ownership threshold timeline.